 Nappi F, Lusini M, Spadaccio C, et al. Papillary muscle approximation versus restrictive annuloplasty alone for severe ischemic mitral regurgitation.
 J Am Coll Cardiol 2016;67:2334-2346.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Mitral Regurgitation

 Keywords: Cardiac Surgical Procedures, Coronary Artery Disease, Heart Failure, Heart Valve Diseases, Ischemia, Mitral Valve Annuloplasty, Mitral Valve Insufficiency, Papillary Muscles, Tricuspid Valve, Ventricular Remodeling